mowangmodi/A-3D-Reconstruction-and-Rendering-Platform-for-Unconstrained-Outdoor-Scenes/README.md

 **⚠️ This repository is no longer maintained**

 This repository implements a platform primarily focused on 3D model loading, image rendering, and information visualization functionalities.
-It is designed to facilitate the handling and visualization of outdoor unconstrained scene reconstructions.
+It is designed to facilitate the handling and visualization of outdoor unconstrained scene reconstructions.The related functionalities are implemented as follows：
 - **Complete interface**
   ![Complete interface](images/0.png)